Dospacite/VLLMSPA/README.md

 ### LLM10: Unbounded Consumption
 Maybe a fake wallet that decreases in funds every time a "request" is performed by the LLM.

+## Message Fetching Tool

+The message fetching tool (`backend/app/services/message_fetch_tool.py`) is a Langchain tool that allows the LLM to fetch messages from the database.
+It is intentionally vulnerable to:

+1. **LLM01: Prompt Injection** - The tool accepts unsanitized user input without any validation or sanitization
+2. **LLM06: Sensitive Information Disclosure** - The tool returns private messages without proper authorization checks

+### Usage Examples:
+- `username:admin` - Fetches all messages from the admin user
+- `private` - Fetches all private messages from all users
+- `content:password` - Fetches messages containing the word "password"
+- `content:credentials` - Fetches messages containing credentials

+### Demo:
+Run `python backend/demo_message_fetch.py` to see the vulnerabilities in action.